What Types of Septic Systems Are There?

 - The septic tank or leach field (or both!) will eventually need to be replaced, and this can be quite expensive.

-- If improperly maintained, a conventional septic system can be expensive.
-If the system is not pumped regularly or properly maintained, you will be faced with clogs, backups, and nasty odors—which ultimately means costly repairs!
+- If not properly maintained, a conventional septic system can be expensive to repair.
+If the system is not pumped regularly or properly maintained using the right care habits, you will be faced with clogs, backups, and nasty odors—which ultimately means costly repairs!

-- You must be proactive in only allowing certain items to enter your septic tank (waste and toilet paper).
+- You must be proactive in only allowing certain items to enter your septic tank (human waste and toilet paper).
 Nothing else should be allowed into your system, because it will lead to clogs.

 Chamber Septic System

-- This system can reduce your carbon footprint, because you can use recycled materials.
+- A chamber system can reduce your carbon footprint, because you can use recycled materials.